Last Updated 2.17.25.

 - Mason Inman.
 "Carbon is forever."
 Nature.com.
 November 20, 2008. http://www.nature.com/climate/2008/0812/full/climate.2008.122.html

 - Jeremy D. Shakun, Peter U. Clark, Feng He, Nathaniel A. Lifton, Zhengyu Liu, & Bette L. Otto-Bliesner.
 "Regional and global forcing of glacier retreat during the last deglaciation."
-Nature Communications, 5, no. 8059 (2015). doi: DOI: 10.1038/ncomms9059
+Nature Communications, 5, no. 8059 (2015).
+DOI: 10.1038/ncomms9059

 - Lawrence Wollersheim.
-"Pledge to Stop Saying 'climate change.'"
+"Pledge to Stop Saying 'Climate Change.'"
 JobOneforHumanity.org.
 Accessed December 20, 2016. http://www.joboneforhumanity.org/stop_saying_climate_change_pledge

 If you want to understand the climate science and analysis procedures we used to present the above information, click here for a technical explanation of our climate research process.